rishav

 -

-Mechanistic interpretability: uncovering the internal computational mechanisms underlying intelligent systems, developing frameworks to understand how credit assignment, planning, and abstract representation learning work at the circuit and feature level.
+Mechanistic interpretability: uncovering the internal computational mechanisms underlying intelligent systems, developing frameworks to understand how credit assignment, planning, and abstract representation learning work at the circuit and feature level. this perhaps is extremely important since very large models are getting deployed at immense pace and scale while mechanistic understanding is still nascent and limited to small models.

 -